-- Jahamala Kaiff overwhelmed by Blight and the visions of the Builder city in the Memory Chamber, she lost herself to the vast vision and continues to try and express it as she can.
+Jahamala Kaiff overwhelmed by Blight and the visions of the Builder city in the Memory Chamber, she lost herself to the vast vision and continues to try and express it as she can.
 She is alive, but will require extensive medical care to recover.

-- ••• Nev Ringa removed the sphere from the pedestal and in the process activated it.
-He was thrown up in the air by its gravity wave and killed by the fall. - ••• Birsa Lovada was on the central dais when the sphere was activated.
-She was overcome by Blight and collapsed against the pedestal.
-She is barely alive. - Rez Autreb and Rov Anker escaped the structure, but not before getting attacked by Blight Crawlers in the antechamber, which led to Anker being wounded.
+- Nev Ringa found the sphere next to the pedestal and approached to retrieve it.
+He was thrown up in the air by its gravity wave and killed by the fall. - while dormant only to be overcome by Blight and collapse against the pedestal.
+She is barely alive. - ••• Rez Autreb and Rov Anker escaped the structure, but not before getting attacked by Blight Crawlers in the antechamber, which led to Anker being wounded.
 Realizing that he would not be able to make the climb out, Anker retreated into the auxiliary chamber where he eventually succumbed to his wounds.
 Rez Autreb managed to escape to the surface, as described in the background.